dxw/contracts/agreements/general-cyber.md

     3. In respect of the Hosts set out in the Scope, you authorise dxw cyber to:

         1. Access or modify programs and data on the Hosts, which may include Personal Data;
-        2. Perform actions on the hosts which may impair their operation, prevent or hinder access by other users, or impair the operation of programs that run on them;
+        2. Perform actions on the Hosts which may impair their operation, prevent or hinder access by other users, or impair the operation of programs that run on them;
-        3. Intercept or modify communications to and from the hosts or between any other Hosts on a network to which any of the hosts are connected;
+        3. Intercept or modify communications to and from the Hosts or between any other Hosts on a network to which any of the Hosts are connected;
         4. Make false or misleading representations to your employees as part of the Work, and you acknowledge and agree that the intent of these statements is not malicious but instead is to make assessments of your security;

     4. At the conclusion of testing, dxw cyber will, as far as is reasonably practical, ensure each Host subjected to testing is restored to a state substantially similar to that in which it was found at the start of testing.